Alec Rose: Single-handed Atlantic crossing

-Rose converted Lively Lady to a yawl by adding a mizzenmast and in 1964 participated in the second single-handed transatlantic race, finishing in fourth place.
+Rose converted Lively Lady to a yawl by adding a mizzenmast.
+No mizzen was set on this mast (it would interfere with the self-steering gear), but it allowed a mizzen staysail to be set, which was helpful when reaching.
+In 1964, Rose participated in the second single-handed transatlantic race, finishing in fourth place.
 Not having any means of communication on board, he did not know of his success until after he crossed the finish line.
 The race started at Plymouth, where Rose was photographed on board by Eileen Ramsay, the chronicler of sailing in post-war Britain.

 Single-handed global circumnavigation

 When Rose heard that Francis Chichester intended to sail single-handedly around the world, he was keen to compete.
 He attempted to start his journey at approximately the same time as Chichester (sailing Gypsy Moth IV) in 1966, but mechanical failures and a collision off Ushant meant he had to postpone the event until the following year.

 The voyage began on 16 July 1967.
 While he was away Rose's wife Dorothy ran their fruit and vegetable stall, displaying a map charting his progress.
 On 17 December, after 155 days and 14,500 miles, he arrived in Melbourne where he met his son who lived there.
 Among the people who came to watch Rose's arrival was Prime Minister Harold Holt, who disappeared later the same day after going for a swim.
 Rose stopped once more, an unplanned call into Bluff Harbour, New Zealand, to repair a damaged mast.

 The voyage was closely followed by the British and international press and Rose's landfall at 12.33pm in Southsea, Portsmouth, on 4 July 1968, 354 days after he set off, was met by cheering crowds of hundreds of thousands.
 It was 10 days before his 60th birthday.
 On 10 July 1968, he was made a Knight Bachelor.
 He was made a Freeman of the City of Portsmouth in the same year, was guest of honour at the Anglo-American Sporting Club gala evening at the London Hilton, and fêted with Lively Lady outside the Daily Mirror Building at Holborn Circus.
 He opened the Bamboo House Chinese restaurant in Southsea in 1968.
 He was granted the Freedom of the City of London in 1969.

 Rose's voyages are detailed in his book My Lively Lady.
 He wrote a children's version, Around the world with Lively Lady (1968) and another book My favourite tales of the sea (1969).